sonos/torch-to-nnef/docs/tutos/3_multi_inputs_outputs.md

 It turns out `torch_to_nnef` try hard to make sense of inputs and outputs provided.

 In this case, the output object have been partially filled because of the inputs provided to the model.
-In upper snippet, we did not specify as inputs of the `AlbertModel.forward` method: `output_attentions` or `output_hidden_states`: to `True` so all the graph that was traced and exported used control-flow not collecting those outputs.
+In the upper snippet, we did not add parameters for the `AlbertModel.forward` method: `output_attentions` or `output_hidden_states`: to `True`.
+So all the graph traced and exported use the control-flow not collecting those outputs.

 !!! warning "Warning"
     This is one of the key limitation NNEF export, since it is based on internal Graph representation